daryltee91/playwright-tech-challenge/README.md

 ### DemoQA Automation Practice Form

-- I assume that the datasets are available in a students.json file.
+- I assume that the datasets are available in a json file, which I have created in `assets/data/students.json`.

-- I assume that the second dataset is expected to fail as-is, as there is no hobby checkbox for 'Traveling'.
+- I assume that the second dataset is expected to fail as-is, as there is no hobby checkbox for `Traveling` in the form.

 - I assume that the date of birth is always in the format `YYYY-MM-DD`.